-This page is for residents of John Creek, the small lakeside settlement at the northeast corner of Lake Hāwea, reached via Gladstone Road.
+This page is for residents of John Creek, the small lakeside settlement at the southeast corner of Lake Hāwea, reached via Gladstone Road.
 The advice on this page is specific to John Creek's geography and is more urgent than the standard earthquake response that applies elsewhere in Hāwea.

 In a major earthquake, landslides into Lake Hāwea can generate large waves — referred to in Civil Defence terminology as lake tsunamis.
 These waves move quickly across the water and can reach the shoreline within minutes.
 After the initial wave, the lake may continue oscillating for hours — a phenomenon scientists call a seiche — which means the water can keep moving dangerously even when the immediate threat has passed.